-Do the following configuration steps on each of the nodes in the cluster.
+Perform the following configuration on each node in the cluster:

 ulimit is used to limit and control the usage of system resources (threads, files, and network connections) on a per-process or per-user basis.

 The following settings are recommended when running YugabyteDB.

 core file size (blocks, -c) unlimited data seg size (kbytes, -d) unlimited scheduling priority (-e) 0 file size (blocks, -f) unlimited pending signals (-i) 119934 max locked memory (kbytes, -l) 64 max memory size (kbytes, -m) unlimited open files (-n) 1048576 pipe size (512 bytes, -p) 8 POSIX message queues (bytes, -q) 819200 real-time priority (-r) 0 stack size (kbytes, -s) 8192 cpu time (seconds, -t) unlimited max user processes (-u) 12000 virtual memory (kbytes, -v) unlimited file locks (-x) unlimited